remove dead link

 In general, members of your team get:

-- any access that comes with a role taken by the team (e.g. bug contact for a project).
+- Any access that comes with a role taken by the team (e.g. project maintainer).

 There are also two special types of membership for people who run your team:

 Administrator: Can add, approve or reject members.
 They can subscribe the team to bugs, branches, and blueprints.

 Owner: The owner can change the team's description and membership rules, and appoint team admins.
 The owner is also an administrator by default, but can choose to leave the team.